Icybee/module-images/README.md

 }
 ```

-Note: The module is part of the modules required by Icybee.
+Note: This module is part of the modules required by Icybee.